-Why “When We Rise” Is Historic: Larry Gross
+Why ‘When We Rise’ Is Historic: Larry Gross

 By the beginning of the present century, the issues pursued by the LGBT movement were easily seen by young people as basic civil rights issues.
 For young people today, even those from religious and conservative backgrounds, it’s easy to identify with LGBT civil rights issues—issues you support if you’re a good person—because LGBT folks are not alien.
 They’re among your relatives, neighbors, schoolmates—and they’re asking for the same rights enjoyed by everyone else.
 This is the sort of change that percolates up through the political system and leads politicians and judges to evolve.

 But even before the 2016 election threw out the conventional political playbook, it should have been clear that the successes of the gay revolution were no more secure than any hard-won political gains ever are.
 Even with a Supreme Court decision declaring equality for the lives of LGBT folks, people in many parts of the country remain threatened by hostility and resistance that do not evaporate with the issuing of an opinion.
 Just ask African-Americans about racism 50 years after the Civil Rights Act.
-In addition, the growing visibility and possibilities afforded lesbian and gay folks in recent years led, predictably, to the increasingly independent and self-defining insistence of the T part of the acronym “LGBT” to be acknowledged and respected.
+In addition, the growing visibility and possibilities afforded lesbian and gay folks in recent years led, predictably, to the increasingly independent and self-defining insistence of the “T” part of the acronym “LGBT” to be acknowledged and respected.
 And, the trans movement has evoked, also predictably, a level of fierce hostility that many lesbian and gay folks remember all too well.

 At this moment, the decision of a major U.S. network to commission and then devote a week’s worth of prime-time programming to the story of how the gay revolution came about is especially significant and noteworthy.
 “When We Rise” could never be the whole story of the LGBT experience and movement of the past half century.
 No single series could be.
 But it does capture and tell the complexly intertwined stories of folks who were at the center of many of the key struggles, defeats and victories in one of the most important battlegrounds of LGBT life.